Tonsley and surrounding areas

-The EPA is proposing to establish a groundwater prohibition area in Tonsley and portions of Clovelly Park, Mitchell Park and Marion.
+On 8 April 2021 the EPA established a groundwater prohibition area (GPA) in Tonsley and portions of Clovelly Park, Mitchell Park and Marion.
 These suburbs have a proud manufacturing history, with some past chemical disposal and handling practices having contaminated the groundwater.

 If contaminated groundwater is a risk to human health, the EPA has the ability under the Environment Protection Act 1993 to establish a groundwater prohibition area.
 The purpose is to protect both current and future landholders from accessing the contaminated groundwater.

-The EPA is proposing to establish a groundwater prohibition area in Tonsley and portions of Clovelly Park, Mitchell Park and Marion.
+On 8 April 2021 the EPA established a groundwater prohibition area (GPA) in Tonsley and portions of Clovelly Park, Mitchell Park and Marion.
 These suburbs have a proud manufacturing history, with some past chemical disposal and handling practices having contaminated the groundwater.

 If contaminated groundwater is a risk to human health, the EPA has the ability under the Environment Protection Act 1993 to establish a groundwater prohibition area.
 The purpose is to protect both current and future landholders from accessing the contaminated groundwater.